informatics-isi-edu/webauthn/README.md

 4. Globus groups provider
   - Custom Globus workflows to establish client group memberships as attributes

-With the Globus providers, there are several variants corresponding to integration with different service and protocol versions.

 #### 2016 Globus Providers

-The new Globus identity establishment workflow is expected to be OpenID Connect compliant, and a generic OpenID Connect provider is under development to use this feature natively.
+The new Globus identity establishment workflow is OpenID Connect compliant, and a generic OpenID Connect provider is under development to use this feature natively.
 Once integration has been validated, this alternate configuration will be documented here.

 Support for the new Globus Groups service will also be documented here once available.